This post may contain affiliate links.

 • Flaxseed Meal.
 For an extra nutritional boost, I swapped out part of the almond flour for ground flaxseed meal.
 If you don’t have flaxseed meal, you can use the same amount of additional almond flour instead.

-• Chocolate Drizzle.
+• Chocolate.
 Melted chocolate drizzled over the top of freshly baked banana bread.
 Need I say more?

 A mixing bowl of almond flour banana bread batter with a spatula

-2. Whisk in the baking powder and baking soda, cinnamon, and salt.
-Add the almond flour and flaxseed meal, stirring just until incorporated.
+1. Whisk in the baking powder, baking soda, and spices.
+Add the remaining dry ingredients, stirring just until incorporated.

-3. Pour the batter into a loaf pan lined with parchment paper, and smooth the top.
-Bake the almond flour banana bread at 350 degrees F for 20 minutes.
+2. Pour the batter into a loaf pan lined with parchment paper, and smooth the top.
+Bake almond flour banana bread at 350 degrees F for 20 minutes.
 Loosely cover the pan with aluminum foil, then bake about 20 minutes more.
 Let cool.

 Almond Flour Banana Bread